Parallel-in-Time Preconditioning for Time-Dependent Variational Mean Field Games: Parallel-in-time iterative solver

 Depending on the algebraic properties of the matrix $\bm{\mathcal A}$ \eqref{eqn:largeA} arising at each \gls{cp} iteration, the inverse can be directly computed, or the system can be solved directly.
 However, both options are expensive computationally and storing the potentially dense decompositions required for an exact solve is costly.
 Instead, the resulting system can be solved using a preconditioned Krylov subspace method.
 Note that the matrix $\bm{\mathcal A}$ \eqref{eqn:largeA} is symmetric positive definite, hence we can use the \gls{cg} method \cite{CG}.
 However, as the system arising at each \gls{cp} iteration is of very large scale, and is expected to be ill-conditioned with a fine mesh, preconditioning, i.e., transforming the system into a convenient form for the chosen solver, becomes essential.
 A preconditioner used within \gls{cg} will also need to be symmetric positive definite.

 A limited number of preconditioning strategies for the system \eqref{eqn:largeA} have been explored in the literature, most popularly multigrid methods and incomplete Cholesky factorization as in \cite{briceno-arias_implementation_2019}, which both show satisfactory performance, particularly for large $\nu$.
 For systems similar to \eqref{eqn:largeA}, multigrid methods \cite{AchdouPerez2012} and a block-diagonalizable preconditioner using a temporal transformation and multigrid in space \cite{andreev_17} have been applied.
-However, the former method does not involve the operator $BB^\top$, and the latter is a continuous operator preconditioning approach involving a temporal discretization similar to continuous Galerkin time-stepping.
-Instead, we take a \enquote{discretize-in-space-first} approach and deal with the exact matrices that arise.
+However, the former method, although developed on the discrete level, does not involve the operator $BB^\top$, and the latter is a continuous operator preconditioning approach involving a temporal discretization similar to continuous Galerkin time-stepping.
+We employ a \enquote{discretize-in-space-first} approach and deal with the exact matrices that arise.
 Two further approaches have been explored during this study: (i) a cheap-to-apply preconditioner neglecting the matrix $BB^\top$ where Chebyshev semi-iteration is used to approximate the inverse action of $L$; (ii) a refined preconditioner specifically tailored to the regime of a small viscosity $\nu$, employing a matching strategy \cite{PW12,PW13} and an incomplete Cholesky decomposition of the positive semidefinite matrix $BB^\top$.
 Given its triangular structure, the terms within the decomposition of $BB^\top$ are then applied using Gauss--Seidel iteration within the matching strategy.
 Both preconditioners show satisfactory performance, with the second showing generally superior performance in numerical tests as it incorporates more information about the underlying system, and is more robust with respect to the parameter $\nu$.
-In this paper, we instead present a novel set of preconditioners which can be applied in parallel for each time step by employing real-valued \glspl{dft} to block-diagonalize the huge-scale system in the time variable, which we find to be a superior approach in practice.
+In this paper, we instead derive suitable preconditioners which can be applied in parallel for each time step by employing real-valued \glspl{dft} to block-diagonalize the huge-scale system in the time variable (often referred to as a ParaDiag approach), which we find to be a superior approach in practice.